hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter2.md

 *** =hint
+- You might want to use `names(police_join)` to get a listing of the different column names.
-- Is each column of `police_locals` a variable?
+- Is each column of `police_join` a variable?
 Or is one variable spread across multiple columns?

 *** =pre_exercise_code